jeffmcmahan/TYPEOF/README.md

 ```

 ### `check(type: any, ...): any`
 The check function takes a list of types or type names and it returns the value that was passed to `TYPEOF`.
 That is, unless it throws an error upon type check failure.
-So:
+So, one could do the following:

 ```js
 const checkFunc = TYPEOF(1)
 checkFunc(Number) // 1

 // OR

 checkFunc(Boolean) // throws
 ```